[Updated: August 2022]

 But it mattered.

-While a thank you card isn’t free like an email, it is close to free and a thank you card has 10x the impact on the receiver over an email or text or even call.
+While a thank you card isn’t free like an email, it is as close to free as you’ll get and a thank you card has 10x the impact on the receiver over an email or text or even phone call.

-It matters because of what it represented… someone took a moment out of their day to sit and think about you, and then put those thoughts into writing.
+It matters and has impact because of what it represented… someone took a moment out of their day to sit and think about you, and then put those thoughts into writing.
 Someone spent time on you.
 And as the receiver of that card, you recognized the time and valued it.